dimgrav/MPI/README.md

 # MPI
-Excercises in using MPI lib
+Exercises in using MPI lib